About this listing

-Interaction with Guests
+Interaction with guests

 We live in the house and love welcoming guests If you would like dinner with us on a Friday, just request this on booking.
-Michel cooks amazing 3 course meals for 22€ but so far only on Fridays!
+Michel cooks amazing 3 course meals for 25€ which includes wine.
 He is now a retired chef having run his own restaurant but has now been persuaded to cook for guests by popular demand.
-I run the b&b and teach English in the village secondary and middle school.
+I run the b&b and teach English in the village secondary school.
 We have a red cat, Hector.
 If you see him, please let him in.

-Other Things to Note
+Other things to note

-Please note that this website only allows you to book 1 room, but there are 4 rooms available to rent on nightly basis so accommodation is ideal for families and groups of friends.
+Please note that this website only allows you to book 1 room, but there are 3 rooms available to rent on nightly basis so accommodation is ideal for families and groups of friends.
 When booking 2 or 3 rooms, please confirm rates via email.

 Check out normally by 11am.
 Light breakfast served in guests kitchen.
 Guests' kitchen has milk, tea/coffee & jams.
 Laundry service 10€

-Babysitting service 25€ evening
+Babysitting service 15€ evening